Beijing City Sightseeing

 Beijing City Private VIP Tour Schedule Overview;

-Alison (your private VIP tour guide) meets/greets the client(s) at the client’s hotel lobby, or Tianjin Cruise Port, or Beijing/Tianjin train stations, or Beijing/Tianjin International Airport, or any other location convenient to the client.
+Alison (your private VIP tour guide) meets/greets the client(s) at the client’s hotel lobby, Tianjin Cruise Port, Beijing/Tianjin train stations, Beijing/Tianjin International Airport, or any other convenient location the client.

 08:30 to 09:00

-Departing for the Tienanmen Square and the Forbidden City via taxi, bus, subway, or walking.
+We depart for Tienanmen Square and the Forbidden City via taxi, bus, subway, or walking.

 09:00 to 10:00